 It is completely up to you what shade you’ll choose and there are really no limitations.
 There are so many different hair dyes available.
 Many of whom are exotic and unusual, which is great for girls who want a color that stands out.
 However, we do recommend that you don’t go too light if your extensions are dark or black.

 Going from black to blonde or grey requires a lot of bleaching.
 In the end, it might damage the hair.
 It is safest to go just a couple of tones lighter.
 Also, keep in mind that you need very light extensions to get more unusual colors.
 Those include pink, rose, violet, green, blue, teal, etc.

 If you try to experiment with tones on black or dark brown extensions, those colors will simply not be visible.
 Light blonde and white extensions are best for achieving those shades.

 Take Your Hair Extensions Out & Use Gloves

 Also, when handling hair dyes or bleach, protect your hands by wearing gloves.
-Otherwise you’ll end up with colorful fingers and there will be dye under your nails.
-Dye is very hard to remove from skin because it gets into the pores!
+Otherwise, you’ll end up with colorful fingers and there will be dye under your nails.
+The dye is very hard to remove from the skin because it gets into the pores!

 Don’t Rush It